-- Phase 2: (February 27 – March 6th, 2021): during this eight-day residency in Stillwater, OK, delegates will be exposed to the ‘nuts and bolts’ of business ownership through experiential workshops and lessons from world-class entrepreneurship faculty representing nationally ranked programs around the country.
+Phase 2: (February 27 – March 6th, 2021): during this eight-day residency in Stillwater, OK, delegates will be exposed to the ‘nuts and bolts’ of business ownership through experiential workshops and lessons from world-class entrepreneurship faculty representing nationally ranked programs around the country.

-- Phase 3: (April – August, 2019) delegates are provided with 5 months of ongoing support and mentorship from entrepreneurship experts at Oklahoma State University.
+- Phase 3: (April 1 – August 31, 2020) delegates are provided with 5 months of support and mentorship from entrepreneurship experts at Oklahoma State University.

 Topics to be addressed include: